 Itinerary / more information

 Day 1 - Krakow Czesc!
 Welcome to Poland.
 You will have an important welcome meeting at 6 pm, meeting your group leader and fellow travellers.
 Krakow is striking with contrasts: a medieval old town with a large youthful influence, renowned fine dining restaurants with food truck and casual riverside eateries, a vibrant Jewish quarter with some elegant speakeasies and hidden bars.
-You’ll have two full days to explore Krakow at your own pace, but if you would like to spend more time here, why not arrive a little early?
+If you would like to spend more time here, why not arrive a little early?
 After your important meeting, you'll have an option to head out with your group to dinner – your leader will know of some great options.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.

 - Prices quoted valid for sale until 01 November 2021 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.